ttamayo/Autotitrator/Thermometer_and_phmeter/sensors/README.md

-# Thermometer
+# Thermometer and pHmeter

-This folder contains in `test.py` that obtains the signal ofturns on and off a peristaltic pump contolled by a power relay.
+This folder contains in `test.py` that obtains the signal of a pHmeter and thermometer.

 ## Materials:

 * Vernier temperature probe
+* pHmeter
 * Raspberry Pi.
 * Vernier Sensor Interface Shield.
 * Jumpers.